Imagine getting inside the head of a working FDA inspector ...

 - Keys to maintaining your systems in a validated state

-FDA Compliance Boot Camp 2018 includes a course — based on the same computerized system validation and Part 11 training the FDA gives its own investigators.
+FDA Compliance Boot Camp 2019 includes two courses — one based on the same computerized system validation and Part 11 training the FDA gives its own investigators and one on CAPA systems.